TH33171/Azure-Active-Directory-Lab/README.md

 ## Introduction

-Throughout this project, I creted various virtual VMs and built a mini honeynet in Azure to help attract attacks from various sources.
+Throughout this project, I created various virtual VMs and built a mini honeynet in Azure to help attract attacks from various sources.
 I later used a log analytics workspace in order to ingest log sources from different sources.
 I then used Microsft sentinel in order to map out the attacks and their sources, triggered different alerts (e.g brute force attacks), and created various incidents.
 Later on, I measured some security metrices such as Azure Network Analytics_CL (malicious flaws triggered allowed into my honeynet), SecurityAlert (Triggered log analytics alerts), SecurityIncident( Incidents creted by sentintel), Syslog (Linux Events Logs), and SecurityEvent (windows Event Logs), in an insecure evironment over the course of 24 hours.
 Then, I apllied some security controls in order to harden the system and the environment, before I Finally measured the metrics for and another 24 hours.

 The metrics I measured are: